-Code Operation Description 07h TRANSMIT SATA If the expander phy incorporates an STP/SATA bridge and PORT supports attachment of a SATA port selector, then this SELECTION command shall cause the phy to transmit the SATA port SIGNAL selection signal defined in 03-155r2 subclause 3.1.1 that causes the SATA port selector to engage the attached phy as the active phy (and consequently render the alternate phy inactive).
-If the expander phy does not implement an STP/SATA bridge or does not support attachment of a SATA port selector, then the expander shall respond with an SMP FUNCTION RESULT of UNKNOWN PHY OPERATION.
+Code Operation Description 07h TRANSMIT If the expander phy incorporates an STP/SATA bridge and supports SATA PORT attachment of a SATA port selector, then this command shall cause the SELECTION phy to transmit the SATA port selection signal PORT SELECTION SIGNAL SIGNAL (see sub clause 6.5 - Out of band signals) defined in 03-155r2 (TSPSS) subclause 3.1.1 that causes the SATA port selector to engage the attached phy as the active phy (and consequently render the alternate phy inactive).
+If the phy has an active affiliation it shall be cleared.
+If the expander phy does not implement an STP/SATA bridge or does not support attachment of a SATA port selector, then the expander shall respond with an SMP FUNCTION RESULT of UNKNOWN PHY OPERATION PHY DOES NOT SUPPORT SATA.
 If this command is issued to a phy that does support attachment of a SATA port selector but is attached to a SAS device, it shall return an SMP FUNCTION RESULT of SMP FUNCTION FAILED.

-$^{^{\}rm 4}$ A SATA port selector is not considered a SATA device.
+4 A SATA port selector is not considered a SATA device.